 Ndomo is ideal for those wanting complete privacy from the outside world, a great family home or a magical escape for two.

 Ndomo house has 4 bedrooms, three of which have their own bathrooms.
 The other has a bathroom located just outside the door.
-8 people can stay in the house with access to your own private beach, kitchen and large living area.
+The house accommodates 8 people with access to your own private beach, kitchen and large living area.
 Your own plunge pool for the lazy days when the lake seems too far away.

 Three large terraces, courtyard, outside dining and barbecue area, swimming pool and secluded beach.
-The house is fully staffed with a nanny, cook, housekeeper, ground staff and watchmen.
+The house is fully staffed with a house manager, nanny, chefs, housekeepers, and watchmen.

 The house is located on the South West corner of the island with uninterrupted views across to the neighbouring island.
 A year round sunset is a secret surprise, the only place on the island and as far as we know, the only place on the lake.